masterthepixel/FrontEndTest/README.md

 The first screen is a quick layout test, to demonstrate your ability to communicate simple instructions to an end user.

-Find any infographic you link under the google link “how to do a squat” and implement it as a simple 3-4 screen explainer.
+Find any infographic you link under the google link “how to do a squat” and implement it as a simple 3-4 step explainer.
+It should be one screen.
+Scrolling is fine.

 https://www.google.com/search?q=how+to+do+a+squat+infographic&tbm=isch

-You’re free to implement this with whatever UI libraries you need.
+Implement with whatever UI libraries you need.
 We’ve included Native Base which we use in production.

 https://nativebase.io/

 ### Screen 2: Interactive Angle Detection

 The second screen is a recreation of a section of our movement detection routine.
 The user leans their phone on a desk with the front camera facing the user so that we can analyze their movements.
+To do this, we need them to set up their phone facing forward at a stable, usable angle.

 Implement a screen that checks to see if the phone is set up at a usable angle.

 - Copy our design for an angle detection meter.
-It should be a vertical bar that has a live indicator showing the current angle of the phone
+It should be a vertical bar that has a live indicator showing the current angle of the phone.
+It doesn't have to be exact.
+We're looking for usable UI first and foremost.
-- Indicate that we want a phone angle between 70-85 degrees of tilt.
+- Indicate using hashmarks, a target zone, or some other indicator that we want a phone angle between 70-85 degrees of tilt.
 - Detect if the phone is both a) stable and b) angled correctly at the same time for a period of 3 seconds.
-Showing a countdown animation is optional, but show some kind of feedback to indicate the user is doing the right thing.
+Showing a countdown animation is optional, but show some kind of feedback to indicate the user is doing the right thing and should hold position.
 - On success, hide the angle detector and pop up another View indicating a simple placeholder success.

 How to implement Accelerometer: